Building the Best PC for Grand Theft Auto V

 - Post FX: Lower this to normal or high.

-- As a last resort, turn MSAA off.
+- Turn MSAA off.

 Logical Increments Tiers and How They Fare